 A great living room all starts with the perfect sofa.
 If your living room is small, then it’s worth it to shop around for a sofa that’ll fit the space.
 It’s the item you’ll spend the most time getting comfy in and being one of the largest pieces of furniture, it’s central to the room’s look and feel.
 You’ll never get the living room you want if you don’t think of the sofa first!

 To avoid choosing the wrong sofa, think simple and timeless.
 Overly ornate sofas take up more space and leave you with very limited styling options in a small room.
-Minimalist sofa designs such as Harpers Project’s white 2.5 seater sofa brings clean lines and leaves you with lots of options to style up your small living room, in any way you like.
+Minimalist sofa designs such as Koala Living's white 2.5 seater sofa brings clean lines and leaves you with lots of options to style up your small living room, in any way you like.

 #2 Style Upwards